aosabook/500lines/event-web-framework/draft.markdown

 [^readable]: This macro is difficult to read because it tries hard to make its output human-readable, by expanding `NIL`s away using `,@` where possible.

 It works by creating `type-expression` and `type-assertion` method definitions for the type being defined.
-We could let users of our framewokr do this manually without much trouble; however, adding this extra level of indirection gives us, the framework programmers, the freedom to change _how_ types are implemented without forcing our users to re-write their specifications.
+We could let users of our framework do this manually without much trouble; however, adding this extra level of indirection gives us, the framework programmers, the freedom to change _how_ types are implemented without forcing our users to re-write their specifications.
 This isn't just an academic consideration; I've personally made radical changes to this part of the system when first building it, and was pleased to find that I had to make very few edits to the applications that depended on it.

 Lets take a look at the expansion of that integer definition to see how it works in detail: